starship/starship/README.md

    #### Arch Linux (AUR)

    Starship is available on the AUR under the package name `starship`.
-Install it with
+Install it with `yay` or your favorite helper.

    ```
    # yay -S starship